L'Île-Bizard, Quebec

 L'Île-Bizard (/fr/) is a former municipality current borough located on Île Bizard, an island northwest of the Island of Montreal.
 It was originally incorporated as a municipality on 1 July 1855 as Paroisse de Saint-Raphaël-de-l'Île-Bizard.

 On 1 January 2002, it was merged into the City of Montreal as part of the borough of L'Île-Bizard–Sainte-Geneviève.

 The island has a land area of 22.77 km2.
 Its population was 14,647 at the 2011 census.

 Parc-Nature-du-Bois-de-l'île-Bizard is located in the centre of the island.

-It is the childhood home of NHL hockey player Vincent Lecavalier, who attended John Rennie High School, a school well known for its athletics program.
+It is the childhood home of NHL hockey players Justin Hryckowian and Vincent Lecavalier.
+Lecavalier attended John Rennie High School, a school well known for its athletics program.

 The Parti Québécois leader Pauline Marois had a $8M main residence in the area.
 She is currently building another home on the island.